penzata/project-management/README.md

 assign employee and unassign from employee.

 ### Project controller: 5 endpoints
-4 CRUD endpoints & list all projects.
+4 CRUD endpoints and list all projects.

 If an employee is deleted it is unassigned from all tasks.
 If a project is deleted, all tasks from that project are deleted too and the employees are unassigned from it.